-a) Discipline: Normally within ten (10) business days of the completion of the Notice Phase, if a finding of harassment, discrimination, or sexual misconduct is reported by the grievance board to the Provost, she/he, or her/his designee, will proceed with appropriate discipline and/or corrective action.
+a) Discipline: Normally within ten (10) business days of the completion of the Notice Phase, if a finding of harassment, discrimination, or sexual misconduct is reported by the grievance board to the Provost, the Provost or designee, will proceed with appropriate discipline and/or corrective action.
 The Provost's decision regarding discipline for staff, students or faculty may be appealed to the President or the President's designee, and any appeal will be considered in accordance with the standards outlined below.
-The Provost will be authorized to take actions she/he deems appropriate against persons who are not College students, staff, or faculty, and for whom there is no opportunity for review.
+The Provost will be authorized to take actions deemed appropriate against persons who are not College students, staff, or faculty, and for whom there is no opportunity for review.
 The Provost will inform both parties of the action(s) to be taken to equitably resolve the complaint and of any actions to be taken to prevent recurrence.